Demographic history of Palestine (region): Modern era

-Demographics of the State of Israel
+Demographics of Israel

 The latest Israeli census was conducted by Israel Central Bureau of Statistics in 2019.
 Israeli census excludes the Gaza Strip.
 It also excludes all West Bank Palestinian localities, including those in Area C, while it includes the annexed East Jerusalem.
 It also includes all Israeli settlements in the West Bank.
 The census also includes the occupied Syrian territory of Golan Heights.

 As per this census, the total population in 2019 was 9,140,473.
-Israeli population consists of 7,221,442 "Jews and others", and 1,919,031 Arabs, almost all of which Palestinians, with 26,261 in Golan Subdistrict, being Syrian, mostly Druze, and a small number Alawite.
+Israel's population consists of 7,221,442 "Jews and others", and 1,919,031 Arabs, almost all of which Palestinians, with 26,261 in the Golan Subdistrict, being Syrian, mostly Druze, and a small number Alawite.
 The population includes the Druze community of Israel (i.e. not Syrian Druze) as well, who generally self-identify as Israeli, and are the only Arab-speaking community that has mandatory military service in the IDF.

-Demographics of the State of Palestine
+Demographics of Palestine

-The latest Palestinian Census was conducted by Palestinian Central Bureau of Statistics in 2017.
+The latest Palestinian census was conducted by Palestinian Central Bureau of Statistics in 2017.
 The Palestinian census covers the Gaza Strip and the West Bank, including East Jerusalem.
 The Palestinian census does not cover Israeli settlements in the West Bank including those in East Jerusalem.
 The census does not provide any ethnic or religious distinction.
 However, it is reasonable to assume that almost everyone counted is Palestinian Arab.

 As per this census, the total population of the Palestinian territories was 4,780,978.
 The West Bank had a population of 2,881,687, whereas the Gaza Strip had a population of 1,899,291.